← All Episodes

 About This Episode

 Ronald's tech career predates AI being a boardroom imperative by decades — IBM (on the same GM manufacturing team as pre-Craigslist Craig Newmark), Wang Labs, HP, FedEx Singapore (where the client-server system later used for Apple/Foxconn supply chain was first architected), then computer forensics, then law.
-He co-founded MakeBell with Kenneth, teaches AI Law at CityU and CUHK, and is building ARA-eVals — an open-source agent risk assessment project.
+He co-founded MakeBell with Kenneth and teaches AI Law at CityU and CUHK.
 We dig into the symbolic-to-generative-to-neurosymbolic arc, why vibe-coded agents will break at enterprise scale (and the coming "fixer economy" for cleanup specialists), and one oral-exam trick for assessing students in the GPT era.